Our people

 Stephanie Beaupark holding a fruit in her hand

 Stephanie Beaupark is a Ngugi woman from Mulgumpin (Moreton Island) on Quandamooka Country.
-She is an Associate Lecturer with the School of Geography and Sustainable Communities and PhD candidate with the School of Chemistry and Molecular Biosciences.
+She is an Associate Lecturer with the Faculty of Arts, Social Sciences and Humanities and PhD candidate with the Faculty of Sciences Medicine and Health.
 Her current research investigates Indigenous science of natural dyemaking and weaving practices.
 The aim is to define how creative practice can build connections between the world of westernised science, specifically chemistry, with Indigenist ways of being, creating and sharing knowledge.
 In 2023, her research is being supported by the Australian Academy of Science Aboriginal and Torres Strait Islander Scientist Award.
 Stephanie has previously worked as a curator at the Wollongong Art Gallery and at the Firstdraft Gallery.
 She graduated from UOW with Bachelor of Science (Chemistry) and Bachelor of Creative Arts (Visual arts) in 2019 and completed her Bachelor of Science Honours in 2020.

 Stephanie's scholars profile